A unifying framework for generalised Bayesian online learning in non-stationary environments: Experiments

 \subsubsection{Online regression for hour-ahead electricity forecasting}

 In this experiment, we consider the task of predicting the hour-ahead electricity load before and after the Covid pandemic.
 We use the dataset presented in \cite{farrokhabadi2020electricitycovid}, which has 31,912 observations; each observation contains 7 features $\vx_t$ and a single target variable $\vy_t$.
 The 7 features correspond to pressure (kPa), cloud cover (\%), humidity (\%), temperature (C) , wind direction (deg), and wind speed (KmH).
 The target variable is the hour-ahead electricity load (kW).
 To preprocess the data, we normalise the target variable $\vy_t$ by subtracting an exponentially weighted moving average (EWMA) mean with a half-life of 20 hours, then dividing the resulting series by an EWMA standard deviation with the same half-life.
 To normalise the features $\vx_t$, we divide each by a 20-hour half-life EWMA.
+The features are lagged by one hour.

 Our choice of measurement model $h$ is a two-hidden layer multilayered perceptron (MLP) with four units per layer and a ReLU activation function.